arcus/education_modules/sql_intermediate/sql_intermediate.md

 A **sub query** (or subquery or sub-query) is essentially a nested SQL query that is referenced inside of a larger SQL query.

-Sub queries can appear in the `FROM` section of your `SELECT` statement like a regular table and are enclosed by parentheses, followed by an alias name that you would like to use to reference it later on in your query.
+Sub queries can appear in the `FROM` section of your `SELECT` statement where you'd ordinarily give a table name.
+The sub query is enclosed by parentheses, followed by an alias name that you would like to use to reference it later on in your query.

 Let's say we wanted to consider a subset of patients, Latina women (in this dataset, "hispanic" `ethnicity` and "F" `sex`) and wanted to get their ids and race and classify their `birth_status` as either born in Massachusetts, not born in Massachusetts, or with a birth place that was not listed (based on the contents of the `birthplace` field).
 Instead of tackling all this at once, we could use a subquery to make the tasks a bit more separate and easy to understand.